thejsway/thejsway/manuscript/chapter18.md

 How did the previous example work?
 The JavaScript code defines a function called `decreaseCounter()` that accesses and then decreases one by one the value of the HTML element named `counter`.

+!!! note

-> Calling `Number()` in the function code is mandatory: it converts the counter string into a number, which endows it with subtraction functionality.
+    Calling `Number()` in the function code is mandatory: it converts the counter string into a number, which endows it with subtraction functionality.

 The call to `setInterval()` triggers a repeated action.
 This function lets you call a function at regular intervals.
 Its parameters are the function to call and the time in milliseconds between each call.
 The returned value is an ID for the repeated action, which can be used to further modify it.